-You can initiate Sleep in any of the following ways:
+You can initiate Sleep several ways.

-- Select the Start button, select the Power icon, and then select Sleep. - Close the display (select products only). - Press the Sleep hot key (select products only); for example, fn+f1 or fn+f12. - Briefly press the power button (select products only).
+- Select the Start button, select the Power icon, and then select Sleep. - Close the display (select products only). - Press the Sleep hot key (select products only); for example, fn+f1or fn+f12. - Briefly press the power button (select products only).